Mine2Map/.github/profile/README.md

 ---

 ### Focus groups
-- Birds, bats, and fish of Switzerland
-- Butterflies, bumblebees, and amphipods of Europe
+Mine2Map will focus on birds, bats, and fish of Switzerland, and on butterflies, bumblebees, and amphipods of Europe.

-Why these focus groups?
 They represent groups of species with different levels of taxonomic resolution (well-defined, cryptic species, hidden dark taxa), a spectrum of variable levels of accumulated knowledge that can be mined from the literature, existing trait-collection efforts of variable comprehensiveness that provide baselines against which to evaluate literature-mining trait-extraction efforts, and for which genomic data are increasingly available for many species within these groups.

 ---